Radiology Imaging Center - Monroeville, PA

 To help physicians carry out various procedures.
 The “moving x-ray” technology of fluoroscopy can also give doctors a live feed that helps them carry out certain procedures.
 Examples of this include lumbar puncture procedures, placement of intravenous (IV) catheters, and biopsies.

 Premier Medical Associates, an affiliate of the Allegheny Health Network, is the largest multi-specialty physician practice in the Greater Pittsburgh area.
 While x-rays are available on a walk-in basis, most imaging tests will be provided by appointment and referral only.
 In these cases, our full-service outpatient imaging center will provide you with convenient and timely radiology procedures.
 Our highly experienced, radiology director will also interpret your studies on-site and provide your results to your primary care team.
-Imaging testing is conducted at our One Monroeville Center location.
+Imaging testing is conducted at our location.